linux-integrity/ima-doc/policy-syntax.rst

 :ref:`dot-blacklist`, and checking it would incur an unnecessary performance penalty.

-These examples show that :ref:`dot-blacklist` keyring is only checked for a file data :ref:`hash` in the two above cases.
+These examples show that the :ref:`dot-blacklist` keyring is only checked for a file data :ref:`hash` in the two above cases.

 ::